nazgul17/JCloisterZone/notable-TODO.md

 * pass when only placement with bridge exists during auction

 * there is still some bug probably related to bridges / or putting road piece inside

+* do not challenge yaga hut with shrine - separate feature for yaga's hut? probably not
+* + yaga scoring